blinkfeed-ai/website/src/app/terms-and-conditions/terms-and-conditions-en.md

 - **License**: permission granted by the Licensor to the Licensee authorizing the use of the Software under the terms specified in this Agreement.

-- **Licensor**: alternatively "Blinkfeed" represented by a natural person, Maciej Krzysztof Mikołajek.
+- **Licensor**: Blinkfeed Prosta Spółka Akcyjna, a simple joint-stock company established under Polish law, alternatively "Blinkfeed", with NIP 6751811908, registered at Al. Powstania Warszawskiego 15, 31-539 Kraków, Poland.

 - **Licensee**: the party entering into this Agreement with the Licensor, who purchases the License for the Software.